 This year’s bursary winner is the HNC & HND class in horticulture at Argyll College, Lochgilphead (14 students) under the tutelage of Amber Crowley who has made the application on their behalf.They intend to use the bursary to go on a field trip, now delayed to next spring, to visit commercial nurseries.
 Several of them are particularly interested in plant science and hope to go into the ornamentals research.
 Others have aims to produce crops either as propagators or suppliers to garden centres.From 2020 the College will offer a specialised Production Horticulture route for HNC and HND level and several…

-Gabor Lukoviczki, who is studying at Myerscough College in Preston, Lancashire, received the £1,000 British Protected Ornamentals Association (BPOA) – Peter Seabrook Bursary.
+Gabor Lukoviczki, who is studying at Myerscough College in Preston, Lancashire, received the £1,000 British Ornamentals Association (BOA) – Peter Seabrook Bursary.
 While studying Production horticulture level 2, Gabor is also working as a grower at Lovania Nurseries.
 Following his current course, he hopes to go on to complete level 3 and aims to become a grower manager in the future.
-Gabor says, “Thank you so much for the awarding me the £1,000 BPOA – Peter Seabrook Bursary!
-My training is really important to me as it is helping me become a better grower and opening up opportunities for further development.…
+Gabor says, “Thank you so much for the awarding me the £1,000 BOA – Peter Seabrook Bursary!
+My training is really important to me as it is helping me become a better grower and opening up opportunities for further development.
+I…